user413/TMQL/README.md

 AddPredefAccountProperties(ACCOUNT_MARGIN_MODE_RETAIL_NETTING);
 ```

-Add this to specify how it retrieves price values (ask and bid values can be innacurate for some data):
+Add this to specify how it retrieves price values (ask and bid values can be innacurate for some faulty data):

 ```mql5
 PriceMode = PRICE_MODE_ICLOSE; //or PRICE_MODE_BIDASK